peteroupc/MailLib/docs/PeterO.Mail.MailDateTime.md

 <b>Parameters:</b>

- * <i>str</i>: String.
+ * <i>str</i>: The parameter <i>str</i>
+is not documented yet.

 <b>Return Value:</b>

 An 8-element array containing the date and time, or `null`  if <i>str</i>
- is null, empty, or syntactically invalid, or if the string's year would overflow the range of a 32-bit signed integer.
+is null, empty, or syntactically invalid, or if the string's year would verflow the range of a 32-bit signed integer.

 <a id="ParseDateString_string_bool"></a>
 ### ParseDateString